ARMmbed/mbed-client/README.md

 ### Deregister

 The client can deregister from mDS when it no longer requires access to the server.
 When mDS receives the Deregister message it removes the device's registration information from its database.
-When the client next needs mDS, it will have to register again.
+When the client needs mDS again, it will have to register again.

 To deregister your endpoint client: